toebeann/npc/README.md

 ## Description

-npc gives you the simple tools to implement and call RPC procedures from other processes, or from different threads of the same process.
+npc gives you the simple tools to implement and call functions defined in other processes, or in different threads of the same process.

 ```js
 // my-app/index.js